CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/GettingStarted3.md

-# Getting Started with GitHub Copilot
+# Code Suggestions with GitHub Copilot in Codespaces using VS Code

 ### Overall Estimated Duration: 30 minutes